 - If there is an outbreak of a vaccine-preventable disease.

-- If there is a shortage of vaccine available to protect public health against vaccine-preventable diseases.
+- If there is a shortage of vaccine available to protect the public against vaccine-preventable diseases.

 Where can I find more information about the recent suspension of Washington state mercury limits on certain flu vaccines?